EirikEspe/WiFi-Indoor-Positioning/README.md

 The database consists of 2 files, one containing 19 937 training/reference records ```trainingData.csv``` and other containing 1111 validation/test records ```validationData.csv```.
 Both sets are composed of 529 attributes and are described below.

 Each WiFi fingerprint can be characterized by the detected Wireless Access Points (WAPs) and the corresponding Received Signal Strength Intensity (RSSI).
 The intensity values are represented as negative integer values ranging from -104 dBm (extremely poor signal) to 0 dBm.
+The unit **dBm** stands for **decibels relative to a milliwatt**, and is a power ratio that is expressed on a logaritmic scale.
 The positive value 100 is used to denote when a WAP was not detected.
 During the database creation, 520 different WAPs were detected.
 Thus, the WiFi fingerprint is composed by 520 intensity values.

 #### Attribute information: